Key Takeaways:

 Next, we explored whether certain areas of Texas experienced a higher concentration of these crashes than others.

 Harris County recorded the highest proportion of crashed autonomous vehicles, accounting for 27.63% of all such incidents in Texas, with 1,614 vehicles involved.
-Within Harris County, Pasadena emerged as the city with the highest count of crashed autonomous vehicles, reporting 901 vehicles.
-Houston, along with parts of Pearland and Friendswood, also falls within Harris County.
-Houston ranks third in the state for crashed autonomous vehicles, further contributing to Harris County’s top position.
+Pasadena, found within Harris County, emerged as the city with the highest count of crashed autonomous vehicles, reporting 901 vehicles.
+Houston, ranked third, along with parts of Pearland and Friendswood also falls within Harris County.

 Hidalgo County accounted for 12.29% of crashed autonomous vehicles, ranking second.
-This includes Weslaco, which reported 590 crashed autonomous vehicles, placing it second on the list for these incidents.
+This includes the city of Weslaco, which reported 590 crashed autonomous vehicles, placing it second on the list for these incidents.

 Other major cities in Texas, including San Antonio, Dallas, Fort Worth and Austin, also contribute significantly to the total number of crashed autonomous vehicles.
 Dallas County, for instance, ranks third overall, accounting for 7.33% of these incidents.